amsoares06/lab-packer/README.md

 packer build -var-file=vars/vcenter-vars.json vcenter/centos/7/vcenter-centos7.json
 ```

-Alternatively you can set a paramter as a environment variable:
+Alternatively you can set a parameter as a environment variable:
 ```json
 {
     (...)